openedx/open-edx-proposals/oeps/oep-0017-feature-toggles.rst

 Given that, here are best practices for testing a Feature Toggle:

-* Tests should run with whatever state is in production.
+* Tests should run with whatever states are in production (including Prod and Edge).

 * Tests should run in both on and off Toggle states unless they are guaranteed to not be enabled in production.